kshaffer/courses/mt1-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## October 7 prep

+We will begin class with two quizzes.
+Choose two of the following concepts to prepare: **rhythmic notation writing**, **pitch writing**, **major scales**, and/or **minor scales.**

+Also, please submit the next stage in your counterpoint work with your partner as follows:

+- **If you passed both major and minor cantus firmi,** compose and perform two well-formed first-species exercises with your partner.
+Choose one major cantus firmus and one minor cantus firmus—choose from the models provided in class (and linked on the [cantus firmus resource](http://openmusictheory.com/cantusFirmus.html) or use the ones you composed this past week.
+(In most cases, using the models will be easier, since they have been used extensively in contrapuntal studies.)
+Compose a counterpoint *above* one of the cantus firmi, and another *below* the other cantus firmus.
+(For example, compose one above a major CF and one below a minor CF; or compose one above a minor CF and one below a major CF.) Submit your scores and performances the same way you submitted your cantus firmus assignment.
+(See instructions below.)
+- **If you did not pass your cantus firmus assignment,** correct your cantus firmi according to the feedback you received and re-submit the new score(s) and performance video(s) the same way you submitted them the first time.
+- **If you passed one cantus firmus and only require minor changes to the other,** submit the corrected cantus firmus and feel free to go ahead and attempt the first-species assignment, as well.

+N.B.: if you are at all confused about the first-species assignment, please attempt at least one exercise (minor or major) and submit it.
+If it's good, you can do the other for Thursday.
+If not, you will get feedback and can schedule a meeting with Ashley or me, if necessary.

 ## October 2 prep

 We will begin class with a single quiz: your choice between either **rhythmic notation writing** or **pitch writing**.
 Please review the relevant resource(s) on OMT.